Skip to Content

 Sunset Gelato at ROL Gelateria in Naples

-Despite its touristic location, ROL’s female owners use hyper-local ingredients in their recipes.
+Despite its touristic location and that view, ROL’s female owners take the extra step of using hyper-local ingredients in their recipes.
 Gelato flavors include two of our favorites, Cassata and Amareno, while sorbet flavors range from typical lemon and peach to more exotic cantaloupe and kiwi.
+However, the signature ROL gelato made with a trio of nuts in the one to try first.

 ROL Gelateria is located at Via Partenope, 12/m, 80121 Napoli, Italy.